 The results of the study would appear to support the following conclusions: 1.
 The performance of Broadway Musicals by high school students offers educators a vehicle for enjoyable student self realization and the development of aesthetic discrimination.
 Thus, such endeavors serve both an educational and an aesthetic function which justifies their inclusion as an integral part of the school curriculum.
 2. Performances of Broadway Musicals by high school students offer a means of earning revenue for school use consistent with the purposes of education.

 Boyer, Donald Hornbeck, "A Guide to the Production of Broadway Musicals in High School in a Selected Geographical Area" (1966).
-Graduate Theses.
+OBU Graduate Theses.
 40.